Liuguanli/Udacity_Projects/Forecast_Rossmann_Store_Sales/capstone_proposal_template.md

 > * Promo2Since[Year/Week] - describes the year and calendar week when the store started participating in Promo2
 > * PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store

-All of the datasets should be used and we can choose some essential information from them.

-Customers and Open is of vital importance.
+All of the datasets should be used and we can choose some essential information from them.Customers and Open is of vital importance.
 Because they are positively correlated with sales.
 Besides, the imformation about promotion is also useful because people tend to buy more goods.
 The type, Competition Distance, holiday also have some influence on the sale.
 So, in the following time, I will try those given information to predict the sale.

-While there are some flaws in the dataset. :

-Also we have to deal with the value of some fields which are not suitable for the train model.
-Like:

-所有字段是如何影响结果的。
-每个字段对结果可能的影响是什么。
-当前数据集存在的问题是什么。 可以通过画图给出来！！！

-输入的数据有什么特征，后面怎么使用数据集和定义输入。。。 还有是否想某个字段 独热编码，方便使用。。。

----

-In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.
+However, there are some flaws in the dataset.
+For example, as I watched in the forum that Store 622 has 11 missing values in the Open columns and most people assume the store is open.
+If it's closed then sales will be 0 and it won't count toward the score.
+But if it's open and you predict 0 then you're in for some heavy penalty.
+Additionally, there is a 6 month gap where we have a smaller number of stores reporting sales revenue.
+We also have to impute the missing values to have a stable result.
+Finally, we have to deal with the value of some fields which are not suitable for the train model.
+Like: StoreType and Assortment.
+The values of them are letters we should change letter to valus like 1-4 for StoreType and 1-3 for Assortment respectively.

 ### Solution Statement
 _(approx. 1 paragraph)_